Multi-objective optimisation via the R2 utilities

 Consider a vector-valued function $f: \mathbb{X} \rightarrow \mathbb{R}^M$ defined over a $D$-dimensional space of feasible inputs $\mathbb{X} \subseteq \mathbb{R}^D$.
 The multi-objective maximisation problem is denoted by the equation

-where the maximum is defined via the Pareto partial ordering relation. \begin{definition} [Pareto domination] The weak, strict and strong Pareto domination is denoted by the binary relations $\succeq, \succ$ and $\succsucc$, respectively.
-We say a vector $\mathbf{y} \in \mathbb{R}^M$ weakly, strictly or strongly Pareto dominates another vector $\mathbf{y'} \in \mathbb{R}^M$, if
+where the maximum is defined via the Pareto partial ordering relation. \begin{definition} [Pareto domination] The weak, strict, and strong Pareto domination are denoted by the binary relations $\succeq, \succ$ and $\succsucc$, respectively.
+We say that a vector $\mathbf{y} \in \mathbb{R}^M$ weakly, strictly, or strongly Pareto dominates another vector $\mathbf{y'} \in \mathbb{R}^M$, if

 respectively, where $\mathbf{0}_M \in \mathbb{R}^M$ denotes the $M$-dimensional vector of zeros. \end{definition} \begin{definition} [Pareto optimality] Consider a function $f: \mathbb{X} \rightarrow \mathbb{R}^M$, we say an input $\mathbf{x} \in \mathbb{X}$ is weakly or strictly Pareto optimal if the objective vector $f(\mathbf{x})$ is not strongly or strictly dominated, respectively, by any other objective vector $f(\mathbf{x}')$ with $\mathbf{x}' \in \mathbb{X} \setminus \{\mathbf{x}\}$. \end{definition}